bonham000/fcc-react-tests-module/README.md

 import { * as React_# } from './challenges/react/<YOUR_CHALLENGE_NAME>'
 ```

-To import a redux challenge use the redux template and import from the `./challenges/redux/` path.
-After importing the challenge add it to the `challenges` array following the pattern of the other challenges.
+To import a redux challenge use the redux template, save you challenge in the `./challenges/redux/` path, and import it like above.
+After importing the challenge add it to the `challenges` array in `src/App.js` following the pattern of the other challenges.

-Then run `npm start` and try out your challenge in the browser window that opens up.
+Now run `npm start` and try out your challenge in the browser window that opens up.
 All of challenge information is passed as props into the `TestComponent`.
 Once it's running you can then edit your code, run your tests, and load the solution code to verify everything is working properly.
+Once you have your challenge written and appropriate tests running, submit a pull request to have it added.

 ##Instructions on writing a new challenge:##